 The bottle’s pump leaks and can stop working.
 In some dogs, it can cause digestive upset.

 The Best Paw Nutrition Salmon Oil is made from human-grade, 100% wild-caught Alaskan salmon.
 Salmon is low in mercury and other toxins, so you can feel good about giving it to your dog.
 This oil also contains omega-3, -6, -9, and -7, which will promote healthy skin, a shiny coat, and heart health.
 The oil contains no additives or preservatives.

 Some dogs don’t like the smell and taste of this oil, so they refuse to eat it.
 It can also cause digestive upset in some dogs.

-- Related Read: 5 Best Essential Oils for Fleas on Dogs in 2020
+- Related Read: 5 Best Essential Oils for Fleas on Dogs

 8. LEGITPET Wild Alaskan Salmon Oil

 The LEGITPET Wild Alaskan Salmon oil is made from wild-caught, human-grade salmon.
 It contains no mercury or toxins, so you can feel safe giving it to your pup.
 The oil contains omega-3 and -6 fatty acids to promote healthy skin and a shiny coat.

 This oil can cause digestive upset in some dogs.
 It also has a strong fishy odor, which may be because the bottle isn’t dark enough to protect the oil from spoiling.